IBM-Blockchain-Archive/fabric-boilerplate/README.md

 This registers and enrolls the webappadmin user and all users listed in the testData/testData.json file and saves the eCerts in blockchain/deployBluemix/keyValueStore
 This also deploys the chaincode and saves the chaincodeID in blockchain/deployBluemix/latest_deployed

-- Open the dashboard of the blockchain service on bluemix.
+- Open the dashboard of the blockchain service on Bluemix.
 Wait till you see the chaincode id appear on the `Network` tab, that it runs on all 4 peers and that all the way at the end it says `Up for x seconds/mintues` and that each of the 4 peers have the same amount of blocks.
-If this is the case, than you chaincode has been deployed succesfully!
+If this is the case, then your chaincode has been deployed succesfully!

-- Deploy app to bluemix
+- Deploy app to Bluemix
-Go back to the project root folder use the cloud foundry cli, login to you bluemix environment and deploy the app with
+Go back to the project root folder use the cloud foundry cli, login to you Bluemix environment and deploy the app with
 > cf push

+After the app has been pushed to Bluemix you can view the logs with
+> cf logs fabric-boilerplate --recent

 # Support and documentation
 Hyperledger project:                https://www.hyperledger.org/